fabriziotappero/go_cheatsheet/README.md

 }
 ```

-# Snippets
+# Code Snippets

 ## Files Embedding

-Go programs can embed static files using the `"embed"` package as follows:
+Go programs can embed static files using the `"embed"` package as follows.

 ```go
 package main